 LEE: Do you remember what kinds of questions they maybe were asking you?

 DARRYL LESTER: In school?

 DARRYL LESTER: They did it all -- they did it -- they did all of us.

 PAT: Darryl's a little fuzzy on this part, but apparently when he and the other kids walked in, there was a man standing in the front of the room, and the man pulled out this maroon briefcase.

 PAT: We found one on eBay.

 PAT: Wow, okay.
 So it says the Wechsler Intelligence Scale for Children.
-Copyright the Psychological Corporation, New York City.
-This is the thing that like, in some ways like, yeah, it changed his life.
+Copyright, the Psychological Corporation, New York City.
+This is the thing that, like, in some ways, like, yeah, changed his life.

-PAT: Even though Darryl doesn’t remember all the details from that day, here is how we think it would have gone down.
+PAT: Even though Darryl doesn’t remember all the details from that day, here's how we think it would have gone down.

 PAT: Alright.
-I’m going to open it up [unzipping sound]
+I’m going to open it up.

 PAT: The man at the front would have taken out a bunch of little green booklets.